foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

   if (userID != game.user.id) { return;}
 ```

-## Removing a hook
+## Removing a hook callback
-Sometimes it can be usefull (and not only good practice) to unregister a hook.
+Sometimes it can be usefull (and not only good practice) to unregister a hook callback.
-**⚠** As a matter of fact, the 'Hooks._hooks' object keeps a reference to every function instances you registered it with, thus preventing any [**garbage collection**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#references).<br/>
+**⚠** As a matter of fact, the 'Hooks._hooks' object keeps a reference to every function instances you registered it with, thus preventing any [**garbage collection**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#references).

 ie : If you've declared a hook in an Application instance, **closing said application will not free up the memory** for there is still a reference to it somewhere in the Hooks._hooks (and the app instance will still respond to it's calls after being closed).
 Hence the need for **proper hook disposal** :

 ### removing by index
 It's as easy as `Hooks.off('updateActor', myHookIndex);` but it obviously **requires having stored the hookIndex** on registration.
-One could imagine storing pairs of {hookName, hookIndex} in order to later unregister multiple hooks in a row.<br/>
+One could imagine storing pairs of {hookName, hookIndex} in order to later unregister multiple hooks in a row.

 ### removing by function reference
 This way might seem easier (and cleaner, codewise), but in some instances, it can prove challenging.
 Basic syntax, using previous example would be
 `Hooks.off('updateActor', this.onUpdateActor);`.
 But, remember how we declared said hook [earlier](#registering-a-hook) using a `.bind(this)` ?
-Well this is going to make things harder.<br/>
+Well this is going to make things harder.

 In this instance, `Hooks.off('updateActor', this.onUpdateActor);` will fail to remove the hook, as well as `Hooks.off('updateActor', this.onUpdateActor.bind(this));`.
-A solution to this, *courtesy of @Calego#0914* is to declare the callback as an arrow function like so :<br/>
+A solution to this, *courtesy of @Calego#0914* is to declare the callback as an arrow function like so:

 ```javascript
   onUpdateActor = (actor, data, options, userId) => {
     if ( actor.id !== this.diceThrow.actor.id ) { return ; }